Frequently Asked Questions

 What has been your best find to date?

-I am most proud of unearthing a leather Ottoman in a little reclamation yard in deepest darkest Somerset.
-It was covered in dust and dirt and barely recognisable.
-Once I had cleaned it up and made it the focal part of our sitting room it was like seeing something come back to life.
-A close second is a painting I found.
+Probably the most exciting find was a beautiful painting.
 I sensed it was one of those rare finds - definitely more than meets the eye.
 After taking it to an art expert it was cleaned and sold at auction for an almost 20,000 per cent return!

 I am also constantly finding pieces when abroad - so much so that the trip back to London is always much harder than the way out.
 My husband is increasingly irritated by the extra luggage we bring back or the attempts to sneak overweight or oversize baggage past the check in desk.